Houston Cougars baseball

 The Houston Cougars baseball team is the college baseball team of the University of Houston.
 Along with the university's other athletic teams, the baseball team is a member of the Big 12 Conference as a Division I team.
 They play their home games at Schroeder Park.
 In addition to 22 NCAA tournament appearances, the Cougars have made four Super Regional and two College World Series appearances.
-Houston has been led by head coach Todd Whitting since 2011.
+Houston's head coach will be Will Davis, who was hired in May 2026 and will begin his tenure with the 2027 season.
+The team was most recently led by Todd Whitting, from 2011 to 2026.